 Lionel Eddy

-Lionel Eddy is the an author, activist and independent journalist from London, UK.
-Eddy specializes in government policies and biometrics such as facial recognition, CBDC and digital ID.
-As a journalist Lionel Eddy writes weekly articles for Ickonic an alternative media company and is head of news and current affairs.
-As an activist he has campaigned against the roll out of 5G phone masts and the ULEZ expansion in Outer London.
+Lionel Eddy is an author, activist and independent journalist from London, UK.
+Eddy specializes in biometrics such as facial recognition technology, CBDC and digital IDs.
+As a journalist Lionel Eddy writes weekly articles on government policies and current affairs.
+As an activist he has campaigned against the UK governments proposed mandatory digital ID scheme, stating the policy threatens both privacy and civil liberties.
 A libertarian Lionel Eddy is a strong advocate for freedom of movement and protection of civil rights including freedom of speech.
 Eddy opposes state power, nationalism, warfare and authoritarian governments.

 The Digital Agenda